 Tango was carved from the humble medium of cherry wood.
 Nadelman painted the sculpture with gesso, a chalky pigment mixed with glue.
 He rubbed and sanded the figures so that they would resemble the aged folk-art sculptures he admired and collected.
 While this technique creates an impression of naivety, the elegance of the figures is highly sophisticated.

 - What are the materials that you see in this sculpture?
 How would you describe each one?

-- Why do you think Nadelman chose cherry wood—a common material—for this sculpture?
-How would the effect change if Tango were made of polished marble?
-What about terra-cotta?
+- Why do you think that Nadelman chose cherry wood—a relatively common material—for this sculpture?
+How might the effect change if Tango were made of another material, like steel or polished marble?

-• Nadelman left Europe in 1914, as World War I erupted.
+Nadelman left Europe in 1914, as World War I erupted.
 Many other artists, writers, and scientists fled Europe for America at this time.
-Research some of these immigrants and explore their impact on American culture.
+Guide students to research this wave of immigration and its impact on American culture.
 What push factors prompted people to leave Europe, and what pull factors attracted them to America?

 Resources Available to Order

 The Learning Through Art program is endowed by Melvyn and Cyvia Wolff.

 The Learning Through Art curriculum website is made possible in part by a grant from the Institute of Museum and Library Services.

 All Learning and Interpretation programs at the Museum of Fine Arts, Houston, receive endowment income from funds provided by the Louise Jarrett Moran Bequest; Caroline Wiess Law; the William Randolph Hearst Foundation; The National Endowment for the Humanities; the Fondren Foundation; BMC Software, Inc.; the Wallace Foundation; the Neal Myers and Ken Black Children’s Art Fund; the Favrot Fund; and Gifts in honor of Beth Schneider.